suzannejmatthews/aosk/chapter2.md

 website decides to share your information with third parties, your personal information can still be compromised.

-## Protecting your data
+## Protecting Your Data

 The surest way to ensure that your data never gets stolen on the internet is to not use the internet.
 But, of course, this is not a reasonable or feasible course of action!
-To maximize the security of your personal data, follow these good essential tips.
+To maximize the security of your personal data, follow these essential tips.

 1. **Never share anything online that you don't want everyone knowing**.
 Be careful about what information you share on social media.
 This is not